-1.2 The contractor should prepare Quality Assurance Plan (QAP) based on RDSO guidelines for fabrication of girders and get the same approved from the Engineer before proceeding with the work.
+- 1.2.
+The contractor shall procure the approved latest drawings from RDSO and based on these approved drawing, contractor shall prepare a detailed fabrication drawings incorporating latest circulars/guidelines and get it proof checked from IIT/NIT and submit it to Engineer or RDSO for its approval. - 1.3.
+The contractor should prepare Quality Assurance Plan (QAP) based on RDSO guidelines for fabrication of girders and get the same approved from the RDSO before proceeding with the work.
 Girders should be got fabricated by a firm who has full fledge fabrication workshop and should have valid certification of RDSO for fabrication of girders.
 Any another procedure will require approval of Engineer.